We are proud to staff six (6) local high school athletic departments with Licensed Athletic Trainers (AT).

 Northern Michigan Sports Medicine Center is proud to be a community partner by providing Athletic Training Outreach to local high schools and various community organizations in Northern Michigan.

-Certified Athletic Trainers (ATC) are health care professional who specialize in preventing, recognizing, managing and rehabilitating injuries that result from athletic activity.
-ATC’s possess a minimum of a BS degree from an accredited university and have successfully completed a certification exam through the NATABOC.
+Licensed Athletic Trainers (AT) are health care professional who specialize in preventing, recognizing, managing and rehabilitating injuries that result from athletic activity.
+AT’s possess a minimum of a BS degree from an accredited university and have successfully completed a certification exam through the NATABOC.

 Certified Athletic Trainer Contact Information

 Charlevoix – Erika Collins, AT

 Cheboygan – Emily Mahoney, AT